print()¶

 Today is 26 November 2023.

-module of Python also supports the formatting of
+The ipaddress module of Python also supports the formatting of

-and IPv6Address
+IPv4Address and IPv6Address objects.

 Finally, third-party libraries can also add their own support for formatting

-strings by adding a __format__
+strings by adding a __format__ method to their objects.